How to use filo pastry

 This beautiful pie recipe uses filo pastry for the crust.
 Draping the pastry into the pan and then bulking up the base with extra folded pastry layers makes it easier to cut and serve your pie.

-GET THE RECIPE: Punjabi Lemon Curry Fish Pie by Passage to India
+Play Video: Punjabi Lemon Curry Fish Pie

 This simple scrunching technique is one of the easiest ways to add a pie crust to this curried fish pie.